A Welcoming Hub for Iraqi Culture and Community

 The Bazaar was a celebration of community spirit and local entrepreneurship — with many women-led businesses and small ventures proudly showcasing their talents.
 It provided a valuable platform for connection, creativity, and cultural pride.

-Looking ahead, we invite you to join us at the upcoming November Bazaar, where we will continue to support and highlight the creativity and talents within our Iraqi Canadian community.
+Looking ahead, we invite you to join us at the upcoming Tishreen Bazaar, where we will continue to support and highlight the creativity and talents within our Iraqi Canadian community.
 Your participation helps nurture and strengthen our vibrant local economy and culture.

 Leadership Highlight: Heritage Award